DUNE-DAQ/runconftools/docs/generator_creation.md

 Or something very similar in spirit.

 While developing, personal experience suggested that is quite useful to develop the generator initially saving the file outside the local base git repository.
-In this way the chages made to the base by execting the generator can simply be reverted with a
+In this way the chages made to the base by executing the generator can simply be reverted with a
 ```bash
 (cd /path/to/base; git restore)
 ```
-Once the development is done and the result of the generator is tested, ideally with a succesful run, the file can be added to the base git repository, commited, pushed to the remote base and the operation repository can be updated.
+Once the development is done and the result of the generator is tested, ideally with a succesful run, the file can be added to the base git repository, committed, pushed to the remote base and the operation repository can be updated.

 ## Validators